 When valuing a closely-held business, it is essential to have a thorough knowledge of the measures of value, the methods of valuation and Texas case law.
-While not an exact science, valuation of closely-held businesses and professional practices is not purely subjective.
+While not an exact science, business valuations and professional practices is not purely subjective.
 There are well-established methods, procedures and guidelines.
 The choice of the method to be used depends on the type of business being valued and the judgment of the appraiser.

 The value of a closely-held business or of a professional practice is obtained from either the assets of the business, its earning capacity, or a combination of both.
 Although there is a great deal of subjective judgment involved, the appraiser should rely upon certain generally accepted methodologies as well as restrictions imposed by established case law.
 There are three main approaches used in valuing a closely-held business: the net asset value method (cost approach), the market approach and the income approach.
 The net asset value method looks at the market value of assets less the value of liabilities.
 This is generally the floor value of the business.
 The market approach compares the company to transactions involving similar companies that have been sold.
 The income approach looks at the cash flow and projections of the company.